NigelBautista26/NeugelB/README.md

 Finally please run the command "npm test" to run the test.

-# Please note that the test cases and bugs found lists can also be found within this project...
+# Please note that the test cases and bugs found lists can be found within this project...